“Get the inside right. The outside will fall into place.”

 Desperation for quick results is usually not a great energetic place to create a good outcome from.

 I believe worthwhile success is the result of a process.
 And this process might take far longer than we ideally WANT it to take.

-Jumping to the next job, finding the next position or role in the company you work for, or desperately trying to find another job that will make you feel valued, is not going to solve this issue.
+Jumping to the next job, finding the next position in your company, or desperately finding another job that will make you feel valued, is not going to solve this issue.

 It will make it go away for a while, yes.

-It’s like when you’re in a relationship and something doesn’t work out there… and you go straight on to the next one.
-If you hop from relationship to relationship in the search for the ‘perfect partner’ – chances are you’re missing the gold inside yourself.
+It’s like when you’re in a relationship and something doesn’t work out there, and you go straight on to the next one.
+If you hop from relationship to relationship to find the ‘perfect partner’, you’re missing the gold inside yourself.